Issues with controlling for ‘IQ’

 ggplot2::labs(title = "Hypothesised Causal Diagram")

-In this example, general cognitive ability (GCA) is a common cause of number sense (NS) and mathematics (Math).
-We will simulate data when neither number sense nor nonverbal reasoning have direct causal effects on mathematics.
-Therefore, if our analyses are appropriate, we should conclude that number sense has no specific causal effect on mathematics.
+In this example, general cognitive ability (GCA) acts as a common cause of number sense (NS) and non-verbal reasoning (NVR).
+Neither number sense or non-verbal reasoning have direct causal effects on mathematics.

 We can simulate what happens in R when we use multivariable regression to test for an association between number sense and mathematics under two conditions.
-In the first condition, we control for general cognitive ability, and in the second condition we control for nonverbal reasoning.
+In the first condition, we will also include general cognitive ability as a covariate, and in the second condition we will use non-verbal reasoning as a proxy measure of general cognitive ability.

-To simulate this model in R, we start with exogenous variables (variables that do not have a cause in the model) and work towards our endogenous variables caused by our previously simulated variables:
+To simulate this model in our we have to start with exogenous variables (variables that do not have a cause in the model) and work towards our endogenous variables caused by our previously simulated variables:

 Model Simulation Code